Silobreaker/Api/samples/python/readme.md

 This example shows you how to sign a link using your API key and shared secret key.

 The security is based on a HMAC-SHA1 digest.
 This allows you to sign an API url using the shared key for your account.

 ## Usage

-Make sure you have python3 installed on your computer, including the `requests` package.
+Make sure you have Python 3 installed on your computer, including the `requests` package.
+You can install this package using the command `pip3 install requests`.
 You need to have a file called `secrets.json` in the `samples` directory.
-The secrets-file should contain your api key and shared key, and be of the format
+The secrets file should contain your api key and shared key, and be of the format

 ```json
 {